tobyweston/blog/source/_posts/2019-09-02-deploy-java-to-debian.md

 The basic approach:

 1. Create a `.deb` package using `sbt` and the excellent `sbt-native-packager`
-1. Use `aptly` to create a manage your own debian repository which you then serve over HTTP
+1. Create your own Debian repository, add your packages and then serve them over HTTP
 1. Tell your customers where your repository is hosted
 1. Profit